 Before recording, inputs must be assigned to tracks.
-Each of the 722's two inputs can be assigned to the two tracks (A, B).
-Sixteen possible routing combinations are shown on the front panel with four blue LEDs.
+Each of the 744T's four inputs (1, 2, 3, 4) can be assigned to any of the four tracks (A, B, C, D).
+These sixteen possible routing combinations are shown on the front panel with 16 blue LEDs.
 Illuminated LEDs indicate input-to-track assignment.

-- Press the (prop) input key to cycle through factory routing presets.
-The 722 has four often-used presets for quick setup of input-to-track routing combinations.
-Note the routing combinations on the blue LEDs with each successive press. - If none of the preset routing combinations are suitable, assign a custom routing.
+- 1. Press the prince input key to cycle through factory routing presets.
+The 744T has six often-used presets for quick setup of input-to-track routing combinations.
+Note the routing combinations on the blue LEDs with each successive press. - 2.
+If none of the preset routing combinations are suitable, assign a custom routing.
 Sequential presses of the input key will eventually cycle to the custom routing option (see Input to Track Routing, pg.
-18).
-From the custom input routing menu any input can be assigned to any track, including multiple inputs assigned to a single track. - 3.
+18). - 3.
 Press Exit to leave input routing mode.